Carol E. Jordan

 - Mental health effects of violence against women

 - The victimization of college women

-Jordan has authored three books, eight book chapters and over 40 peer reviewed articles on violence against women, particularly focusing on civil and criminal justice issues related to rape, domestic violence, and stalking; the victimization of college women; and the history of legislative reform on violence against women.
-Jordan has managed grants totaling more than $3.5 million and since coming to UK has built a $6 million research endowment on violence against women for the university.
+During the pendency of the office’s operation, Carol E. Jordan served as the founding Executive Director.
+Jordan held faculty appointments in the Departments of Psychology, Political Science, and Psychiatry.
+Before assuming her position, she served for ten years as founding director of the UK Center for Research on Violence Against Women at the university.
+Jordan also served as a Senior Policy Consultant for the Kentucky Coalition Against Domestic Violence (state association of battered women’s shelters) and the Kentucky Association of Sexual Assault Programs (state association of rape crisis centers).
+Jordan authored three books, ten book chapters and over 40 peer reviewed articles on violence against women, particularly focusing on civil and criminal justice issues related to rape, domestic violence, and stalking; the victimization of college women; and the history of legislative reform on violence against women.
+Jordan managed grants totaling more than $3.5 million and while at UK, built a several million research and education endowment on violence against women for the university.
 Additionally, she has created a Women’s Empowerment Scholarship to aid abuse survivors in accessing higher education as a tool for overcoming the experience of violence.